zdravkov/kendo-docs/api/framework/observableobject.md

 ### bind

-Attaches an event handler for the specified event.
+Attaches a handler to an event.
+More info can be found in the [bind](/api/framework/observable#bind) section of the kendo.Observable API reference.

 #### Example